ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Improved stability of recently added Old-War Lidar VFX.
 - Fixed Unraveling Loom corrupting Macho Moustache instead of Spacetime Skein.
 - 🌧︎ Fixed Silver Compass allowing 1 extra application above the configured limit.

-**2.3.2**

-- Balance pass:
-	- Extendo-Arms now works on PBAoE attacks (any blast attack within 5 m, range configurable).
-	- Buffed default Extendo-Arms stats (damage 5% --> 6.25%, range 8% --> 12.5%).
-	- Quantum Recombobulator can no longer be used on fallen drones.
-	- Silver Compass no longer applies an extra, no-item-drop stack of Challenge of the Mountain (restorable with config).
-		- This was a balance point from back when the teleporter was much harder to find.
-- Old-War Lidar now has an in-UI state indicator per enemy (can be disabled in config).
-- Fixed Command Terminal using the cooldown of the next equipment to be picked up.
-- Fixed a missing unhook on Old-War Lidar.